Spring 2023 Newsletter

 One way that you can feel good about eating out at BGSU is by frequenting Pub 1910!
 Beginning in early February, BGSU Dining partnered with Campus Sustainability to begin a post-consumer pilot program.
 Any leftover foods on diner’s plates are taken by restaurant staff, discarded in a dedicated receptacle, and collected every few days by Campus Sustainability staff.
 This collaboration with BGSU Dining Services has been a huge success and resulted in the additional composting of more than 300lbs of food waste in its 1st month.
 Thank you, Pub 1910 staff!

-Live Outside of BG?
+You don't live on-campus?
 Try making your own compost at home!

 WishCycling at BGSU